Virtual Center for Teaching & Learning

 Academic Writing Boot Camp

 The Office of Faculty Development in collaboration with Lane Library would like to announce another faculty development opportunity: Academic Writing Boot Camp (what a name, I know).
 This program is designed specifically for tenured/mid-career faculty who may have lost their early zest for seeing their research projects through to completion.
-To be held during Fall Break, on October 8 and 9, this program will allow you to bring those unfinished articles that are buried under stacks of student exams and committee reports back onto your radar screen, or to make those nearly completed grant proposals for which you just can’t chisel out the time stop tugging at your sleeve.
+To be held during Winter Break, on December 12 and 13, this program will allow you to bring those unfinished articles that are buried under stacks of student exams and committee reports back onto your radar screen, or to make those nearly completed grant proposals for which you just can’t chisel out the time stop tugging at your sleeve.
 This “boot camp” provides you an opportunity to work with a cohort of other faculty who are also striving to “get something out there.”
 It is not a writing workshop.
 It is, rather, a chance to work away from the pressures and distractions of your homes, offices, and classrooms; and to share this experience with other faculty members who recognize a need for external motivators.
 A light breakfast and lunch will be served both days, and at the end of the two-day rigor maybe a glass of wine (or two)…?

 Here’s the drill: